SShah7433/CriblCloudHelper/README.md

 ### Firefox

-1. Download the artifacts for Google Chrome from the GitHub Actions workflow.
+1. Download the artifacts for Firefox from the GitHub Actions workflow.
 Extract the zip file.
 2. Open the Add-On Manager, click the gear, and select **Debug Add-ons**.
 3. Click **Load Temporary Add-on...**.
 4. Select the `manifest.json` from the folder extracted in step 1.